seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 - At least 10 metres of either PETG, PLA, or ABS print filament.
 PETG is our preferred filament type, but both PLA and ABS are fine.

-## Standard print files to use
+## Specifications

-To standardise our printing and assembly processes, we need to ensure we’re all printing the same version of the same file.
+To standardise our printing and assembly processes, we need to ensure we’re all printing the same version of the same file and using the right acetate etc.

 ### Visor 3D printing files

-Print the Prusa rc3 which you can find in `covid19_headband_rc3.stl` at https://www.prusaprinters.org/prints/25857/files
+Print the Prusa rc3 which you can find in `covid19_headband_rc3.stl` at https://www.prusaprinters.org/prints/25857/files To save filament, you can instead print this modified version of the Prusa rc3 from https://www.prusaprinters.org/prints/29080-prusa-rc3-m2/files

-If you would like to stack the prints, try `covid19_headband_double_rc31.stl` or `covid19_headband_quadro_rc31.stl` at https://www.prusaprinters.org/prints/27267-prusa-protective-face-shield-rc31-stack-versions/files
+If you would like to stack the standard Prusa rc3 prints, try one of the files at https://www.prusaprinters.org/prints/27975-prusa-rc3-faceshield-remix-stacked

 Other files from the Prusa website may be used but please run it by Dhiresh before printing.